-Aid in evaluation of hematopoietic neoplasms (ie, leukemia, lymphoma).
-Monitor therapy in patients with established diagnosis of hematopoietic neoplasms.
+Aids in evaluation of hematopoietic neoplasms (ie, leukemia, lymphoma).
+Use to monitor therapy in patients with established diagnosis of hematopoietic neoplasms.

 Bone marrow.
 Whole blood: Green (Sodium Heparin), Lavender (K2EDTA), or Pink (K2EDTA).
 Tissue or fluid.